srikanta72/aem-dispatcher-docker/README.md

 #### Some more points
 0. `host.docker.internal` is the alias for localhost of your host machine from docker.
 In case this doesn't work you can try your local LAN IP to replace this.
 0. MAC: `ifconfig`, Windows: `ipconfig` to find your local LAN IP.
-You can test the LAN IP directly in your browser like 198.0.1.18:4502 instead of localhost:4502
+You can test the LAN IP directly in your browser by using `198.0.1.18:4502` instead of `localhost:4502` where 198.0.1.18 should be your LAN IP you got from the previous point command.